AdobeDocs/experience-manager-65.en/help/forms/using/creating-custom-adaptive-form-themes.md

        ![CRX repository snapshot](assets/1-2.png)

-    1. To use a theme in the page, you need to add an overriding file library.jsp to the node.
+    1. To use a theme in the page, you must add an overriding file library.jsp to the node.

-       You then import the theme created in To create an adaptive form theme section of this article.
+       You can then import the theme created in To create an adaptive form theme section of this article.

        The following sample code snippet imports the `af.theme.forest` theme.